shokuninstudio/Dou/README.md

 Dou is built with:
 * PySide6 (Qt for Python) for the user interface
 * JSON-based file format for project persistence
-* Integration with Ollama for local AI model inference
+* Integration with Ollama and LM Studio for local AI model inference
 * Support for mouse, keyboard, and tablet input devices

 ## Getting Started